Sociology Courses (SOC)

 233 Education and Society (4)

 This course examines education through a sociological lens.
 This course utilizes sociological theories, concepts, and research to analyze education.
 Students benefit from a deeper understanding of their own education and how schools function in American society.
 This course has a specific focus on how inequality shapes the American educational system.
-Offered selected semesters.
+Offered intermittently.

 235 Diversity & Society (4)